amr1234567/Transportation.Managment.System/readme.md

 Welcome to the Transportation Management System API!
 This API facilitates the management of transportation services through three main systems:

-1. Manager System
+1. Admin System
 2. Bus Stop System
 3. Online User System

-## Manager System
+## Admin System

-The Manager System allows for the creation of new managers and provides access to reports regarding the system's performance and profit.
+The Admin System allows for the creation of new managers and provides access to reports regarding the system's performance and profit.

 ### Endpoints:

-- `/manager/create`: Create a new manager account.
+- `/api/Admin/create-manager`: Create a new Bus stop Manager
-- `/manager/reports/system`: Get reports about the system's performance.
-- `/manager/reports/profit`: Get reports about the system's profit.
+- `/api/Admin/enroll-bus-stop-to-bus-stop`: Add a connection between 2 bus stops.
+- `/api/Admin/get-all-history-journeys`: Get all journeys from DB.
+- `/api/Admin/get-all-buses`: Get all Buses from DB.

 ## Bus Stop System